hritu-analytics/cx-churn-project/README.md

 ## 👤 About

-Built by **[Your Name]** — aspiring data analyst with a focus on fintech and financial services.
+Built by **Hrituparna Das** — aspiring data analyst with a focus on fintech and financial services.
 This project demonstrates how data analysis translates into business strategy, not just dashboards.

 📫 [Your Email] · 🔗 [LinkedIn] · 💻 [Portfolio]